Ofgem Energy Price Cap April 2024: 3 Fascinating Graphs to Understand it Better

 This is having tangible effects on the globe and in the UK.
 Many of these impacts harm the planet, as we have seen with more extreme weather events worldwide and in the UK, like more winter storms and flooding.
 Counter-intuitively, though, some impacts of the rising temperatures might benefit renewables like the UK’s solar technology.

-According to Statista.com, since 2018, there has been a noticeable increase in sunlight hours in May, June and July in the UK.
+According to Statista.com, the UK has seen a noticeable increase in sunlight hours in May, June, and July since 2018.
 The average annual number of daily sun hours in the UK has remained above four hours per day since 2001.
 In 2022, the figure increased to 4.9 hours per day.

 The graph above, the one that matters, is a stark reminder that if we don’t take action to move away from fossil fuels and face the challenges of rising temperatures head-on, then we face a genuine crisis.

-At Green Building Renewables, our vision is to help people make their lives more sustainable.
-To help people lower their environmental and carbon footprints.
+At Green Building Renewables, our vision is to help people make their lives more sustainable and lower their environmental and carbon footprints.
 The renewable technologies we install do that.
-They empower people to make a decision that is better for their home, future generations, and the environment.
+They empower people to make better decisions for their homes, future generations, and the environment.

 In qualitative research we have conducted with our customers, we are forever inspired by why they install renewable technology.
 It is easy to assume that most people install renewable technology to save money on energy bills.
 But this simply isn’t the case.
 The payback time on installing solar technology is still several years.
 When asked, most of our customers are choosing to install solar panels and heat pumps not to lower their bills but to reduce their environmental impact.

-Many of our customers choose renewables because they want to positively impact the world they leave behind for their children or grandchildren.
+Many of our customers choose renewables to positively impact the world they leave behind for their children or grandchildren.
 Our customers are choosing renewables not because saving money is good but because reducing their carbon footprint is the good thing they want to do.

-There are many reasons why people keep choosing to get renewables, even if the prices of traditional energy sources are temporarily decreasing.
-Our customers are tired of being Energy Price’ Cap’tives.
-They see the freedom, security and sense of doing good as the reasons for choosing renewables.
+There are many reasons why people continue to choose renewable energy, even if the prices of traditional energy sources are temporarily decreasing.
+Our customers are tired of being Energy Price Captives.
+They see freedom, security, and a sense of doing good as reasons for choosing renewables.

 The Top Five reasons our customers choose renewables